semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 ## Performing a scan

 Scanning is Semgrep's primary operation.
-When you first sign into Semgrep Cloud Platform, it uses a default SAST (Static Application Security Testing) ruleset selected to enforce best practices for a repository's framework and programming language.
+When you first sign into Semgrep Cloud Platform, it uses a default SAST ruleset selected to enforce best practices for a repository's framework and programming language.
 You can customize future scans to address your organization's specific practices.

 Semgrep Cloud Platform enables users to choose what findings prevent a pull or merge request (PR or MR) from merging into the repository.
 Setting these blocking and non-blocking rules is achieved through the Rule Board.